NCH-Motion-Laboratory/gaitbase/README.md

    </td>
    <td>Longer text (e.g. comments)
    </td>
    <td>Leading and trailing whitespace will be stripped when reading from the widget.
-Linefeeds must be manually inserted when entering data into the widget.
    </td>
   </tr>
   <tr>